New South Wales women's rugby league team: History

 The first state of Origin match began in 1999.
 Since that time, a 17-year reign had been completed by the Queensland side.

 New South Wales won their first interstate challenge in 2016 after coming so close to winning in 2015, drawing with Queensland 4 all.
 New South Wales would then win back to back title winning in 2017.
 In 2018 New South Wales won the first ever Women's State of Origin match which was held at North Sydney Oval in mid-2018.NSW retained the shield with a win once again at North Sydney Oval in 2019.

+Coaches

+The current coach of the New South Wales team is John Strange.

+The table is incomplete, with the coach unknown for 2002, 2003, 2007, 2009, and 2011.

 Players

-The next scheduled fixture for the New South Wales Women's Origin team is a match against Queensland on Friday, 24 June 2022.
-In late May 2022, the following players were named in an extended squad.

 Current squad

+On 23 April 2025, the NSWRL announced the squad for the first match of the three-match series, which was subsequently played at Suncorp Stadium in Brisbane on 1 May 2025.
+Jersey numbers were announced for the first match on 23 April and for the second match on 7 May 2025.
+The same jersey numbers were retained for the third match, apart from a swap between reserves.

-Table last updated 26 June 2022.
-Tallies in the table include the 2022 match against Queensland.
+Tallies in the table include all three matches of the 2025 series against Queensland.

+Table last updated 30 May 2025.